joshuanianji/oshuajaycalendar/README.md

 - [Tolkien Gateway](http://tolkiengateway.net/wiki/Shire_Calendar)
 - [Shire gateway](http://shire-reckoning.com/calendar.html)

-Shire gateway already has the months with its approximate relations to the gregorian calendar months: tt will be easy to make.
+Shire gateway already has the months with its approximate relations to the gregorian calendar months: it will be easy to make.

 ### <a name="martian"></a>The Darian Calendar
 - [Wikipedia](https://en.wikipedia.org/wiki/Darian_calendar)